 When most people think about the word sports, they think of conventional games such as soccer, cricket, and baseball, but in the Arab countries, sports often have another definition.
-Indeed, conventional sports are practiced throughout the region, and physical activities were part of Arab culture centuries before colonialism, reflecting the geographical specificity of the Arab World in relation to space, time and objects.
+Indeed, conventional sports are practiced throughout the region, and physical activities were part of Arab culture centuries before colonialism.
 Though the development of sports into the twenty-first century has intersected with important cultural and historical processes, physical activities intended for entertainment and enjoyment also involve exercises attached to religious festivals and celebrations of the seasons, much as they have for centuries.
 Today we’ll take a look at the popular global sports that have permeated the Middle East along with those specific to the region.

 Football In Arabic / Korat al kadam /كرة القدم

 Football (or soccer) is like a second religion in the Middle East.
 That makes sense since soccer remains the world’s largest sport, broadcasted across the globe.
 The sport appears to dominate the Maghreb, Gulf and Levant regions, as well as Turkey and Iran.
 Most of these countries have emerging leagues and attract quality players from Europe who are nearing the end of their careers.
 In 2022, Qatar will even be hosting the World Cup!